moezeus/MiT_APP_IoT/README.md

 - [x] Batery status Access -> Done using Automate (updated in MQTT_2.aia)
 - [x] Create MQTT broker input address (to make it flexible to edit) -> Updated in Dengue_1.aia
 - [x] Create Node number input column (to make it flexible to edit) -> Updated in Dengue_1.aia
+- [ ] Battery status access
+- [ ] BARDI control (ON/OFF)
 - [ ] BARDI control using battery status
 - [ ] Add switch animation (currently no animation)
 - [ ]

 ---
 Issue List:
-- [ ] MQTT is hang/disconnected after send file using base64 converter
+- [x] MQTT is hang/disconnected after send file using base64 converter --> done by call disconnect procedure after send base64 string
 - [ ] Is the application running as background service?

 ---